ci-dominguez/ade-backend/README.md

 # 🏡 Ade - Spring-Java REST API

-The backend for [Ade](https://ade.cidominguez.com) is a Spring Boot REST API.
-It handles business logic, data storage, and communication with the PostgreSQL database hosted on [Neon](https://neon.tech).
-The backend is deployed on [Koyeb](https://koyeb.com).
+The backend for Ade is a Spring Boot REST API.
+It handles business logic, data storage, and communication with the PostgreSQL database hosted on Neon.
+The backend is deployed on Koyeb.
+The frontend can be found [here](https://github.com/cdom27/ade-react-typescript-frontend).

 ## ✨ Features